Public

 Public Seminar | Professor Derick de Jongh

-Professor Derick de Jongh will discuss distinctive contours of African vs Western leadership theories, using Chief Albert Luthuli as a case study.
+Professor Derick de Jongh will examine the distinctive contours of African versus Western leadership theories, using the case of Chief Albert Luthuli.

 The Fall of Saigon - 50 years on

-Mr Frank Wilson discusses his experiences witnessing the Fall of Saigon in 1975 and its implications for New Zealand.
+Former diplomat Frank Wilson speaks about his experiences witnessing the Fall of Saigon in 1975 and its implications for New Zealand.

 Saturday 9 May